open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

     group: work.open-cluster-management.io
     version: v1
     resource: manifestworks
+    # The namespace is the cluster namespace
+    # So that an admin from the managed cluster can delegate the permission
+    # upon ManifestWork.
     namespace: <cluster namespace>
     # the object identifier
     # For "ServiceAccount" type, it will follow the format "system:serviceaccount:<sa namespace>:<sa name>"